SAP-samples/ui5-typescript-helloworld/step-by-step.md

     return x * y;
 }
 ```

+Again, remember to delete the previously generated `webapp/Component.js` file if you tried transpiling before creating the `tsconfig.json` file.

 In case there is a type error, the compilation will let you know.
 E.g. when you change the return type of the `multiply` function to `string` in `Component.ts`, then there will be an error: